 The next day I assembled my Cuisinart Smoker and got it ready for smoking.
 I added charcoal and dry wood chips to the bottom fo the smoker, and then placed a pan of water above the charcoal and chips.

 While smoking, the water will evaporate into the bluefish fillets, preventing the bluefish from drying out.
 This video from YouTube does a good job of demonstrating how to setup the smoker.

-I heated the smoker to around 200 degrees F, took the bluefish fillets out of the brine, and placed them onto the grates at the top of the smoker.
+I heated the smoker to around 200 degrees F, took the bluefish fillets and placed them onto the grates at the top of the smoker.

 There they stayed for the next 8 hours.
 I checked on the bluefish periodically and added more charcoal, chips and water as required.